Dobroslav Paraga

-Dobroslav Paraga (born 9 December 1960) is a Croatian right-wing politician.
+Dobroslav Paraga (born 9 December 1960) is a Croatian far-right politician.
 He was the first president of the far-right Croatian Party of Rights, after the party was reestablished in 1991.
 In 1993 he founded the Croatian Party of Rights 1861 following a political split from Anto Đapić.

 Career

 Paraga was born in 1960 in Zagreb.
 As a law student in 1980, he was arrested and spent time in prison for collecting signatures demanding the release of political prisoners.

 Paraga founded the Croatian Party of Rights on 25 February 1990 with Ante Paradžik, viewing it as a continuation of the Party of Rights founded by Ante Starčević that operated in Austria-Hungary during the late nineteenth century.
 It has been described as neo-fascist.